 In a newspaper, I read of the first meeting of this committee, saying that it was intended to reform bicycle traffic law.
 I appeared at the second meeting, suggesting that cyclists ought to be represented on such a committee, and presented myself as a cyclist who believed in obeying traffic law.
 I was accepted, by mistake.
 I meant that cyclists should be obeying the traffic law for drivers of vehicles, as the legal code required, while they thought that I would obey any law that they proposed and the Legislature enacted.

 The committee members failed to inform me of the committee's task, and of the bikeway designs for which it was expected to provide the legal enforcement.
 It became obvious to me, as the work of the committee proceeded, that the only desired product was laws to push cyclists off to the edge of the roadway, or off it altogether, where that would be possible.
 All other suggestions about reducing known collision factors were rejected.
 All knowledge about traffic cycling, gained from decades of cycling by many people, was rejected.
+The knowledge that I had gained in the Palo Alto case, by applying standard traffic-engineering principles, aided me greatly in raising criticisms that the other members could not answer.
 The most reasonable conclusion that could be reached was that bicycles had to be cleared from the path of same-direction motor traffic for the convenience of motorists, but excused by saying, falsely, that this made cycling safe.

 After one particularly harrowing presentation by a salesman for bollards to mark bicycle lanes, I bought a Gestetner Mimeograph and started issuing reports to all the cyclists I knew in California.
 That stirred the California cycling world into writing letters to the committee expressing opposition to its work.